DataExperts/Dexih.App.UI/src/dexih.frontend/src/assets/help/intro/datalink_staging.md

 ### Datalink Staging

 Staging data (or moving data to a *staging* area) is the process of pulling data from a source database and moving it to an intermediate area.
 Staging areas have many purposes, however they are generally used to consolidate data from multiple locations into a central area prior to processing, linking and transforming the data.
-The information hub has a built in function to allow for the rapid building of a staging area by automatically creating staging [datalinks](reference/data).
+The integration hub has a built in function to allow for the rapid building of a staging area by automatically creating staging [datalinks](reference/data).

 #### Creating Staging Datalink